VUEngine/vuengine.github.io/documentation/user-guide/stages.md

 };
 ```

-[Particles](/documentation/api/class-particle/) can have physics applied to them and they can even collide with other instances of [Entity](/documentation/api/class-entity/) in a [Stage](/documentation/api/class-stage/).
+[Particles](/documentation/api/class-particle/) can have physics applied to them and they can even collide with other [Entities](/documentation/api/class-entity/) in a [Stage](/documentation/api/class-stage/).